The Best Marvel Post-Credits Scenes, Ranked

 Pizza Poppa, played by Bruce Campbell, was an instant hit when Multiverse of Madness premiered.
 He’s an irascible pizza ball vendor from Earth-838, and he always gets paid!
 Seriously, Pizza Poppa has a legitimate grievance against Stephen and America, who steal a bowl of pizza balls and refuse to give them back.
 When Pizza Poppa goes to punch Stephen, though, Stephen casts a spell on him that makes him beat himself up for three weeks.

 In She-Hulk: Attorney at Law, Jen Walters has a theory that Captain America died a virgin.
 (Remember that she doesn’t know he actually went back in time and married Peggy Carter.)
-At the end of the first episode, she’s drunkenly crying to Bruce about how sad that is when Bruce decides to set her straight, telling her that Steve hooked up with a woman during the 1940 USO tour.
-Jen, elated, reveals that she wasn’t drunk after all, and lifts her hands to the sky.
+At the end of the first episode, she’s drunkenly crying to Bruce about how sad that is, so Bruce decides to set her straight.
+He tells her that Steve hooked up with a woman during the 1940 USO tour, and Jen, elated, reveals that she wasn’t drunk after all.
+She lifts her hands to the sky.
 “CAPTAIN AMERICA FUUUU—” she shouts, before the scene ends and cuts her off.

 This scene doesn’t just help build Jen’s character, it gives us vital information about Steve Rogers.
 CAPTAIN AMERICA HAD SEX!
 I’m over the moon for him, and I bet you are, too.